Zulia

-Zulia State (Estado Zulia, /es/; Wayuu: Mma’ipakat Suuria) is one of the 23 states of Venezuela.
+Zulia State (Estado Zulia, /es/) is one of the 23 states of Venezuela.
 The state capital is Maracaibo.
 As of the 2011 census, it had a population of 3,704,404, making it the most populous state in the country.
 Zulia is also notable for being one of the few states in Venezuela where voseo—the use of vos as the second-person singular pronoun—is widespread.
 The state is coterminous with the eponymous region of Zulia.

 Zulia is located in northwestern Venezuela, bordering Lake Maracaibo, the largest body of its kind in Latin America.
 The lake's basin holds some of the largest oil and gas reserves in the Western Hemisphere.

 Zulia is economically significant due to its oil and mineral exploitation, but it is also one of Venezuela's major agricultural regions.
 The state contributes notably in livestock, bananas, fruits, meat, and milk.

 Toponymy

 There are several competing theories about the origin of the state's name.
 One holds that Guaimaral, son of the cacique Mara, was on pilgrimage in the Pamplona region, where he fell in love with a woman named Zulia.
 She was killed in a battle against the Spanish conquerors.
 Gaimaral returned in sorrow to his father's territory and named rivers, towns and regions in her memory.
 While there is little historical evidence to support the story, it remains the most widespread version.